sabbour/vmss-nginx-phpfpm-datadisk/README.md

     az account show --query "{ subscription_id: id }"
     ```

-1. Replace the placeholders in the `runpacker.sh` file (or use a CI/CD tool to inject them)
+1. Replace the placeholders in the `packer/runpacker.sh` file (or use a CI/CD tool to inject them)

 1. Run Packer

     ```sh
-    ./runpacker.sh
+    ./packer/runpacker.sh
     ```

 1. The data disk is mounted to `/media/data1/html` which is symlinked to `/usr/share/nginx/html/default`.